west-coast-matthew/erp-api-entity-mgmnt-java/README.md

 `mvn install`

-And then the following command will build the executable jar, which must be build within this project's directory.
+And then the following command will build the executable jar, which publishes the package locally.
 `mvn package`